 Feb 21, 2017

-This lecture will review the available literature surrounding mental fatigue and critical care based shift work and focus on techniques both before and during shifts to recognize and potentially mitigate any clinical sluggishness and improve patient care.
+In this talk, Jo Anna discusses mental fatigue and critical care-based shift work.
+She focuses on techniques to recognise and potentially mitigate any clinical sluggishness and improve patient care.

 For more like this, head to our podcast page. #CodaPodcast